Application Guidelines & Requirements

 - Arrange for a copy of your high school transcripts to be sent to UW-Richland

-- Submit the items listed above to the Student Affairs Office.
+- Submit the items listed above to the Solution Center.
 The high school guidance counselor will forward these materials for you.

-In situations where a course has been approved for school district payment, your school district business offices will submit a purchase order to the UW-R business office as a guarantee of payment; typically this is done at the time tuition/fees are due.
+In situations where a course has been approved for school district payment, your school district business offices will submit a purchase order to the UW-Richland's Bursar's Office as a guarantee of payment; typically this is done at the time tuition/fees are due.
 You do not have to initiate this action.

 - Application for fall enrollment should be submitted by: March 1